dwavesystems/dwave-cloud-client/docs/reference/configuration.rst

 Configuration Utilities
 =======================

-These functions provide non-standard options to deploy D-Wave cloud client settings from configuration files. **Most users should not need to use these methods.**
+These functions provide non-standard options to deploy D-Wave Cloud Client settings from configuration files. **Most users do not need to use these methods.**

 .. currentmodule:: dwave.cloud.config